-Wireless robot-to-robot communication among the robot players is allowed, as long as it uses the access points provided by the event organizers (using the so-called ad-hoc mode is prohibited), messages are sent via UDP broadcast, and the SPL standard message packet is used, and not more than one message per robot per second is sent format is used.
-The SPL standard message packet format is specified in the header SPLStandardMessage.h that is distributed with the latest GameController release at https://github.com/RoboCup-SPL/GameController.
+Wireless robot-to-robot communication among the robot players is allowed, as long as it uses the access points provided by the event organizers (using the so-called ad-hoc mode is prohibited), messages are sent via UDP broadcast, and the SPL standard messageformat is used.
+The SPL standard message format is specified in the header SPLStandardMessage.h that is distributed with the latest GameController release at .

-Each team will be assigned a range of IP-addresses that can be used for direct-robot-to-robot communication.
-Each team will also be allocated a single UDP port on which broadcast will be permitted for network broadcasts.
+each message's payload size does not exceed 128 B. Each team will be assigned a range of IP-addresses that can be used for robot-to-robot communication.
+Each team will also be allocated a single UDP port for network broadcastson which to send/receive their team messages.
 Specifically, a team's port will be 10000 plus that team's GameController number.
 All robot-to-robot communication during matches must be sent via UDP broadcast.
 Unicast communication between robots is prohibited.

 The amount of data transmitted by a team in a single game is limited.
 The limit is measured as the total number of UDP packets sent by any robots of a team.
 A team may not exceed 1200 packets per game.
-For each minute of irregular extra time (see Section 3.12), the limit is increased by 60 packets.
+For each minute of irregular extra time (see Section 3.14), the limit is increased by 60 packets.
 However, this does not apply to a team that has already exceeded its limit before.
 The GameController tracks the number of messages that have already been sent and includes counters for packets remaining per team in RoboCupGameControlData.

 If a team exceeds their limit the game is scored with 0 goals for the offending team.
 Robot-to-robot communication that violates the SPL rules result in a game scored with 0 goals for the offending team (even when discovered after the game was finished).
-Measurement of the limits starts with the ready state and ends with the finished state.
+Measurement of the limits starts with the ready state and ends with the finished stateMessages are counted towards the limit during the ready, set and playing states.
 Limits do not apply during penalty kick shoot-out.
 If a knock-out game results in a draw and both teams exceeded their message limit, the team last exceeding their limit wins the game.